 - Are the same color as the text they are next to.

-- This keeps them from grabbing too much attention.
+- This prevents them from grabbing too much attention.

-- And links the icon to the text.
+- This also visually links the icon to the text.

 - Are medium contrast with their background.